projectara/greybus-spec/source/hardware_model.rst

 DETECT_ACTIVE and V_SYS is V_SYS_ON.

-Subject to the above restrictions, the SVC may assert and deassert the WAKE sub-state by setting its value to WAKE_ACTIVE, then setting it to WAKE_INACTIVE after some duration.
+Subject to the above restrictions, the SVC may assert and deassert the WAKE sub-state by following this sequence, assuming WAKE is WAKE_UNSET.

+1. Set WAKE to WAKE_ASSERTED
+2. Delay for some duration
+3. Set WAKE to WAKE_DEASSERTED
+4. Set WAKE to WAKE_UNSET

 This is called a "WAKE pulse".
 When the duration of the WAKE pulse exceeds an implementation-defined threshold, this is a signal to any attached Module to initiate (or reinitiate) Greybus communication, as described in later sections.

 ..
 XXX this "as described" descriptions are currently not described anywhere; later updates will need to fix that once Interface States